 error: aborting due to 2 previous errors

-The error message is saying that the counter value is moved into the closure, then is captured when we call lock.
-That sounds like what we wanted, but it’s not allowed!
+The error message states that the counter value is moved into the closure and then is captured when we call lock.
+That description sounds like what we wanted, but it’s not allowed!

-Let’s reason this out by simplifying the program.
-Instead of making 10 threads in a for loop, let’s just make two threads without a loop and see what happens then.
+Let’s figure this out by simplifying the program.
+Instead of making 10 threads in a for loop, let’s just make two threads without a loop and see what happens.
 Replace the first for loop in Listing 16-13 with this code instead:

 let handle = thread::spawn(move || {